lorandsouza/trueOrFalse/README.md

-# Quizzler Challenge - Starting Files
+# True or False App

 - Clone this repository to your local system.

-- Read the docs for the package we're using:
+- Read the docs for the package used:

 [rFluttter Alert](https://pub.dartlang.org/packages/rflutter_alert)

-#It's a  simple True or False app
+This is a app that let's the user play a game of true or false.
+It can be workedon and made into a full fledged app.